datarefuge/workflow/docs/index.md

 # DataRescue Workflow -- Overview

 This document describes the workflow we use for Data Rescue activites as developed by the [DataRefuge project](http://www.ppehlab.org/) and [EDGI](https://envirodatagov.org/), both at in-person events and when people work remotely.
-It explains the process that a url/dataset goes through from the time it has been identified, either by a [seeder & sorter](seednsort.md) as "uncrawlable," or by other means, until it is made available as a record in the [datarefuge.org](http://www.datarefuge.org) ckan data catalog.
+It explains the process that a url/dataset goes through from the time it has been identified, either by a [seeder](seeding.md) as "uncrawlable," or by other means, until it is made available as a record in the [datarefuge.org](http://www.datarefuge.org) ckan data catalog.
 The process involves several stages, and is designed to maximize smooth hand-offs so that each phase is handled by someone with distinct expertise in the area they're tackling, while the data is always being tracked for security.

 ## Before you begin
 We are so glad that you are participating in this project!